Colorado sex offender registry lawyer

 - Sexual exploitation of children

-This is not an exhaustive list; there are many other crimes that require sex offender registry.
-If you live in Colorado, registration is required even if you were convicted of the crime out of state.
+This is not an exhaustive list; there are also certain crimes that require sex offender registry after a criminal conviction or sex crime conviction, and carry the harshest penalties.
+If you live in Colorado or Denver Co, registration is required even if you were convicted of the crime out of state.

 How Long Must An Individual Remain on the Registry?

-How long you’re required to remain on the registry depends on which crime you were convicted of.
-Any sexually violent predators are required to remain on the registry for life.
-If you were convicted of sexual assault on a child, felony sexual assault, sexual assault on a child by one in a position of trust, sexual assault on a child by a psychotherapist, incest, or aggravated incest, you will never be able to remove your name from the sex offender registry.
-Additionally, anyone convicted of more than one unlawful sexual behavior will be required to remain on the registry for life.
+How long you’re required to remain on the registry depends on the underlying conviction.
+Any sexually violent predators are required to remain on the registry for life and may face prison charges.
+If you were convicted of sexual assault on a child, felony sexual assault, sexual assault on a child by one in a position of trust, sexual assault on a child by a psychotherapist, incest, or aggravated incest, you will never be able to remove your name from the sex offender registry due to the registration requirement.
+Additionally, anyone convicted of more than one unlawful sexual behavior or such charges will be required to remain on the registry for life.

 If you were convicted of another class 1, 2 or 3 felony, you must remain on the registry for 20 years.
 Other class 4, 5, and 6 felonies, and class 1 misdemeanor sexual assault and sexual contact convictions require you to remain on the registry for 10 years.
-If you received a deferred sentence and adjudication, or you were under the age of 18 at the time of the offense, you must remain on the registry until the case is dismissed.
+If you received a deferred sentence and adjudication, or you were under the age of 18 at the time of the offense, you must remain on the registry for a certain period, such as until the case is dismissed.

-Once you have been on the registry for the required number of years, and if you haven’t been convicted of any other sex crime in that time, you should be eligible to be removed from the registry.
-In order to do this, you will need to complete a form to discontinue sex offender registration.
-Additionally, you must notify the law enforcement agency you’re required to register with, the prosecutor in the jurisdiction of that law enforcement agency, and the prosecuting attorney who convicted you.
+Once you have been on the registry for the required number of years, and if you haven’t been convicted of any other sex crime or sex crime allegations haven’t been made against you in that time, you should be eligible to be removed from the registry.
+In order to do this, you will need to complete a form and formally seek removal to discontinue sex offender registration.
+Additionally, you must notify the law enforcement agency you’re required to register with, the prosecutor in the same jurisdiction of that law enforcement agency, and the prosecuting attorney who convicted you of the criminal charges.

-This is an incredibly important process that can help you move forward in your life once and for all, so contacting an experienced lawyer is crucial.
-Making mistakes on the forms or not notifying the correct agencies could cause a significant delay.
+This is an incredibly important process that can help you move forward in your life once and for all, so contacting an experienced lawyer with deep knowledge of Colorado sex crimes is crucial.
+Making mistakes on the forms or not notifying the correct agencies could cause a significant delay and affect background checks.

-I have more than 20 years of experience and will do everything it takes to ensure you get the help you need.
-I completely understand the impact that being a registered sex offender can have on someone’s life.
-For a free initial consultation about your case, please call my Breckenridge office at (970) 453-5533 or send me an email.
+I have more than 20 years of experience as a Colorado sex offender registry lawyer and will do everything it takes to ensure you get the help you need with a strong defense.
+As an experienced attorney, I completely understand the impact that being a registered sex offender can have on a person’s life and on a loved one who may be accused.
+For a free initial consultation about your case in Castle Rock or statewide, please call my Breckenridge office at (970) 453-5533 or send me an email.